California Clásico: 1996–2005

 Unified as one single state, Northern California and Southern California share a notorious rivalry.
 Historically, rivalries have manifested prominently in the state's professional sports including MLB, NBA, NFL and NHL.
 For some fans, it is traditional to hate teams from Northern or Southern California.

 Both clubs were charter members of Major League Soccer in its inaugural season, with the San Jose Clash hosting the very first MLS game, shortly before their first home Clásico against the Los Angeles Galaxy in a match that drew 31,728 fans to Spartan Stadium, setting the record for attendance at a sporting event in the city of San Jose.
 The Clash became the Earthquakes on October 27, 1999, in readiness for the 2000 season.
 In 2001, both teams reached the MLS Cup 2001, with San Jose posting a 2–1 overtime victory on goals by Landon Donovan and Dwayne DeRosario.
 While next season, Carlos Ruiz led Los Angeles to its first MLS Cup title over the New England Revolution after San Jose was previously upset in the playoffs by the Columbus Crew.
 While there have been several players to play for both teams beforehand, the rivalry intensified after the Anschutz Entertainment Group (owner of the Los Angeles Galaxy) took sole ownership of the San Jose Earthquakes in December 2002.

 The two teams squared off again in the first round of the 2003 MLS Cup playoffs in what would become an epic series.
 Los Angeles won the first game at home 2–0 in the two-game aggregate-goal series.
-In the second game in San Jose, the Galaxy scored two early goals to widen its aggregate lead to four goals, only to have San Jose score five unanswered goals to win the series 5–4.
-Many neutral MLS pundits at the time viewed that game as the best in league history.
+The Galaxy led by four goals after the first two minutes of the second game in San Jose, but San Jose responded with five unanswered goals to take the game and the series, 5–4.
+That contest was regarded as the best in league history by many impartial MLS analysts at the time.
 After eliminating the Galaxy, San Jose went on to defeat the Kansas City Wizards en route to winning its second MLS Cup title (over the Chicago Fire) in three years.